csanann/0XY_healthcare_data_analysis/README.md

 This project is divided into two main parts: the backend and the frontend.

-The backend is built with Python and Flask.
+The backend is built with Python, Flask and Gunicorn.
 It handles data processing, analysis, and storage.
 It also serves the results of the analysis to the frontend.

 The frontend is built with React and Vite.
 It provides a user interface for interacting with the data analysis results.

 ## Project Architecture

-Frontend (React + Vite) <--> Backend (Python + Flask) <--> Database (MongoDB/Mongoose)
+Frontend (React + Vite) <--> Backend (Python + Flask + Gunicorn) <--> Database (MongoDB/Mongoose)
                                      |
                                      v
                                   AWS S3 (Dataset Storage)